AmlanJSarmah/gdsc_task_round_backend_3/README.md

 A API for todo list management that can perform CRUD operation

 ## Try the API
-TO try the API please click [hear](http://amlanjsarmah.pythonanywhere.com/)
+To try the API please click [hear](http://amlanjsarmah.pythonanywhere.com/)
 If you get a fortiguard error in **college wifi** please use mobile data for testing

 ## Installation